acnicolasdc/chiper-api/README.md

 ## Steps for run Backend

 ### Check .env.example
 Open the env.example.
 That is in the root project.
-  Check the env.example and create new File with the name **.env**.
+Check the env.example and create a new file **.env**.

-  * Paste the same content of env.example in **.env**.
+  * Paste the same content of env.example in the new file **.env**.
-  * write all values this required of your fireBase credentials in the **.env** file.
+  * Fill out all your fireBase credentials values required in the **.env** file.

 ### Install Node dependencies
-  In the root project use the follow command to install Node dependencies
+In the root project, use the following command for installing Node dependencies

 > **npm install**

 ### Run Project
-You have a lot of options to run the Backend, but this options depends that you want to do.
+You have a lot of options to run the Backend, but these options depend on what you want to do.

 #### For Developer mode
-If you want to all changes over code refreshed, use:
+If you want to see all the changes over code in real-time, use:
 > **npm run dev**

-this option use nodemon to run project.
+this option use nodemon to run the project.

 #### For Developer Debug or Inspect mode
-If you want ton inspect all that you dev, you can use the follow commands depending you need.
+If you want to inspect all that you dev, you can use the following commands depending on your need.

 > **npm run debug**
 >
 > **npm run inspect**.

 #### For Production mode
-This option is very simple. you should to use if you want to run project in production. this option doesn't have debug options and the consoles.log nothing showing.
+This option is very simple. you should use it if you want to run a project in production.
+This mode doesn't have debug options and the consoles.log doesn´t show anything.

 > **npm run start**
 >